It’s a Steel!

 Anyway, the reason this has come up is, I went to the local sporting goods store to stare, as wantonly as a child, at the empty ammo shelves.
 I soon noticed they had boxes of # 4 steel shot shells - and on sale!
 The most amazing part of the story being that there was any ammunition to begin with, it took a double hit when I saw the sale price!

 Now, I don't know #4 steel shot from the stars of the "Twilight" teen horror movie series, but I do know what's cheap in the high-finance world of steel shot shells!
-And, for a greater challenge, the manufacturer deforms the shot for you so it will shoot like the cheap soft lead shot shells I was use to shooting!
+And, for a greater challenge, the manufacturer deforms the shot for you so it will shoot like the cheap soft lead shot shells I am usually shooting!
 If you've shot my reloads, you've experienced it and would testify!
 Amen!

 We all know that nothing flies better than perfectly round shot; shot dimpled like golf balls may be the only shape that could surpass perfectly round?
 (My design idea - don't pass that around!)
-Manufacturers generally stamp steel shot from wire through multiple stages as it works toward a final polish.
+Some manufacturers stamp steel shot from wire through multiple stages as it works toward a final polish.
 This is a relatively, compared to dropped-lead shot, long and complex process.
 Therefore, expensive.

 Now, even a labradoodle knows enough about the differences between steel and lead shot sizes to know that they aren't the same.
 Heck!
 That would be too easy!
-Lead shot sizes were determined by the number of shot per ounce - one story.
+Lead shot sizes were determined by the number of similar sized balls of shot per ounce - one version.
 Later, it all came down to measured diameter.
-Comparing non-toxic and lead pellet measurements is basically like comparing metric and American standard systems.
-How one squeezes odd shapes into current pellet size parameters is anybody’s guess!
+Comparing non-toxic and lead pellet measurements is basically like comparing metric and fractional standard systems.
+How one places odd shapes - like steel saturn, square boxes, or lead diamonds - into current pellet size parameters is anybody’s guess!

 Primarily hunting upland birds since the very early ‘70’s, it still seems odd, to me, to purchase a box of #2 (steel) shot.
 Though touted as the best all-around performer, that just sounds crazy-large.
 When you read the pellet-count of shot - lead vs steel - it becomes clear why shot shells that contain steel need to be three-feet long!
 Two and three-quarter inch rounds with lead shot now require three and one-half inches of steel pellets to be as effective, it seems.